Orange County License Hearing Guide

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you may be able to obtain a limited driving privilege (hardship license) in North Carolina.
-This allows you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for a limited driving privilege, also known as a hardship license or restricted license, in North Carolina.
+This allows you to drive for essential purposes, such as:

 • Work